Skip Navigation

 Washington, for instance, protects educators’ right to organize unions and collectively bargain, but does not provide broad protections for concerted activities, and only protects speech and activity that are directly related to union representation and collective bargaining.

-Public sector bargaining laws typically do not protect speech that is just “griping” or complaining about workplace conditions without calling for any change in those conditions.
+Public sector bargaining laws and the NLRA typically do not protect speech that is just “griping” or complaining about workplace conditions without calling for any change in those conditions.

 These laws also do not prevent an employer from disciplining or firing you for knowingly making false statements about your school, doing or saying something offensive, or publicly disparaging the school without tying your complaints to working conditions.
 But remember, you may have First Amendment protections for off-duty complaints about your school on matters of public concern.